marianadlv/BackgroundChange/README.md

 # BackgroundChange
-This application simulates a 'green screen': removes you background and changes it for a chosen one.
+This application simulates a 'green screen': removes your background and changes it for a chosen one.
 There are two versions: one with a file chooser to select already taken pictures and the other one let's you take live pictures to test the application.